 - create the labels for the letters to send by mail

-By listing all your family members and their relationships you will also create a family tree.
+By listing all your family members and their relationships you can also create a 'family tree'.

 This creates an visual overview of who is related to whom and what their details are.